Can You Live on Dividends and Interest in Retirement?

 🔥 INFLATION EROSION: Your living costs will rise.
 Will your dividends keep up?
 Many companies raise payouts more slowly than inflation, quietly shrinking your purchasing power over the years.
 Look for Dividend Growth stocks, not just high yield!
 And ideally, your portfolio should generate more income than you need, allowing you to reinvest the surplus.
 This helps your future dividend stream grow and keep pace with inflation.

 💸 LARGER PORTFOLIO MAY BE REQUIRED (If your portfolio yield is less than 4%): To generate an income of, say, $50,000/year from a 3% yield, you need a $1.67 Million portfolio. $50K/year from a 2% yield requires a $2.5 Million portfolio.
-A "Total Return" approach (selling some shares) withdrawing 4% (or possibly even 5%) requires a smaller initial balance ($1.25 million with a 4% withdrawal rate and $1.0 million with a 5% withdrawal rate).
+A "Total Return Investing" approach (focusing more on growth and selling some shares as needed to withdraw 4% or 5% each year) requires a smaller initial balance ($1.25 million with a 4% withdrawal rate and $1.0 million with a 5% withdrawal rate).

 ⚠️ DIVIDEND CUTS ARE REAL: Even once-strong dividend-paying companies (think AT&T, GE, 3M, British Petroleum) face challenges and can reduce or suspend dividends overnight.
 Diversification is non-negotiable.
-Never let your income rely too heavily on a couple of stocks or a single sector.
+Never let your income rely too heavily on a couple of stocks or only one or two sectors.
+Invest in at least 4 or 5 different sectors or preferably dividend-focused Exchange Traded Funds (ETFs) that are well diversified (e.g., SCHD, DGRO, LVHI, DIVI).

 🚫 BEWARE THE HIGH-YIELD TRAP: Chasing 7%, 8%, or 10% yields is tempting, but often means higher risk.
 A high dividend yield (or interest rate) frequently signals that the payout is unsustainable or the company is struggling.